alexpmagalhaes/ChIPseq_course/docs/mapping.md

 > _**NOTE:** After performing read alignment, it's useful to evaluate the mapping rate for each sample by taking look at the log files.
 Additionally, it is common to aggregate QC metrics and visualize them with plots using tools such as [MultiQC](http://multiqc.info).
 This is important to do prior to moving on to the next steps of the analysis._

-To continue with the tutorial please go to [Mapping and post processing](https://alexpmagalhaes.github.io/ChIPseq_course/mapping.md)
+To continue with the tutorial please go to [Mapping and post-processing](https://alexpmagalhaes.github.io/ChIPseq_course/mapping.md)

 To go back to the home page follow this [Link](https://alexpmagalhaes.github.io/ChIPseq_course/index.md)